mrcore5/framework/README.md

 * Run `./artisan optimize`

 Check your browser again.
 Should see mRcore Foundation!
-At this point you have the minimum base of mrcore.
-From here your project can take on many forms based on what you do next.
-We'll be turning this install into a wiki!

 **Configure Modules**

-* Manually edit your `config/app.php` and add a env() to url like so `'url' => env('APP_URL', 'http://localhost')`
+* Manually edit your `config/app.php` and set timezone to `America/Chicago` or whatever your timezone is
 * Manually edit your `config/auth.php` and set the guards web `'driver' => 'mrcore'` and the providers users `'model' => Mrcore\Auth\Models\User::class`
 * Edit the `.env` to your liking
-	* Add a `APP_URL=http://example.com` key
 	* Add a `MRCORE_WIKI_WEBDAV_URL=webdav.example.com` key
 	* Define the database, we'll call this one `mrcore5` on localhost
 * Manually edit `config/modules.php` and set `'enable' => true'` for the `Auth, Wiki, Parser and BaseTheme` modules